 Dr. Jablon was appointed by Governor Nikki Haley to the MUSC Board of Trustees in April 2011.
 Dr. Jablon has been practicing dentistry in Columbia since graduating from the Medical University of South Carolina in 1971.
 He served our nation by working for the United States Navy Dental Corps from 1971 to 1973 finishing with a rank of Lieutenant.
 Dr. Jablon then opened up his own General Practice for Family and Cosmetic Dentistry where he practiced for 33 years.
 He continues to work with pediatric patients in Kids First Dental in Columbia.
 Dr. Jablon is a member of many dental organizations, including Past President of the Greater Columbia Dental Association, Member of the Pierre Fauchard Academy-International Honorary Dental Association, Fellow of the American College of Dentistry, Member of the American Dental Association, Member of the South Carolina Dental Association, Past President of the Medical University of South Carolina Alumni Association, 1999 Recipient of the Presidential Merit Award-Medical University of South Carolina, 2005 named to listing of Best Dentists in America, 2008 Recipient of the Pierre Fauchard Academy Certificate of Recognition for support and contributions to the profession of dentistry, and much more.
 Dr. Jablon and his wife, Irene, continue to be very supportive of MUSC and the College of Dental Medicine.

-Mr. Keane is the President and CEO of Spirit Communications and CEO of PalmettoNet.
-Before joining Spirit and PalmettoNet, Mr. Keane was President and CEO of Arena Racing LLC.
-He serves on the Board of Stem Premier and Arena Racing USA, and serves on Clemson University’s Holcombe Department of Electrical and Computer Engineering Board of Advocates.
-Mr. Keane is a graduate of New Jersey Institute of Technology and has a masters in management.
+Mr. Keane has more than 36 years of leadership experience in the communications industry, beginning his career in AT&T’s management development program in 1981.
+In 1999, he founded Comcast Business Communications and became President and CEO.
+Later, Mr. Keane served as President and COO of Cavalier Telephone and, since 2010, has served as the President and CEO of Spirit Communications and CEO of PalmettoNet.
+He serves on the Board of Spirit Communications, Stem Premier and Arena Racing USA, and also serves on Clemson University’s Holcombe Department of Electrical and Computer Engineering Board of Advocates.
+Mr. Keane is a graduate of New Jersey Institute of Technology with a BSEE and Masters of Science in Management.

 Mr. Luzak is President of Archer Holdings LLC.